StatBiomed/SNPmanifold/README.md

 SNPmanifold is a Python package that learns a representative manifold for single cells based on their SNPs (Single-Nucleotide Polymorphisms) using VAE (Variational AutoEncoder) and UMAP (Uniform Manifold Approximation and Projection).
 It takes AD matrix, DP matrix, and VCF (or variant_name.tsv) as inputs.
 You can compile them from bam file(s) either conveniently by cellSNP-lite or by your custom scripts.

 SNPmanifold first performs simple filtering on AD matrix and DP matrix for high-quality cells and SNPs.
-It then trains VAE and UMAP to learn a representative manifold for single cells according to their SNP-allelic ratios (AD/DP).
+It then trains VAE and UMAP to learn a representative manifold for single cells according to their allele frequency of different SNPs (AF = AD/DP).
 Finally, it classifies cells into clones and infer their phylogeny based on the manifold.

 ## Installation